Premenopause is also known as perimenopause and it can last for up to ten years. So how do you know if you’re having premeopause symptoms?

 Premenopause symptoms include:

-Irregular periods – Well this just comes with the territory.
+Well this just comes with the territory.
 As you run out of eggs, you make less progesterone which is the hormone that regulates your periods.
-Now it’s true that a few women will have 28 day cycles right up to menopause and then stop, but they’re the rare ones.
+Now it’s true that a few women will have 28-day cycles right up to menopause and then stop, but they’re the rare ones.
 Most of us start getting our periods closer together then skipping cycles for years before we have that final period.
 Natural progesterone cream can help regulate your premenopausal periods.
 Start applying it twice daily when you ovulate (between days 10 -14) for at least ten days.
 Two weeks is better.

 Now for what I believe is the most life altering premenopause symptom.

-Mood swings – You may have had them as part of your PMS, but now it’s all month long.
+You may have had them as part of your PMS, but now it’s all month long.
 You’re anxious, irritable, and depressed.
 You cry at the drop of a hat.
 Little things that you used to handle with ease seem insurmountable.
 Everyone gets on your nerves.
 And you may even lose it completely and fly into a rage.
-Afterwards you feel like crap having said and done things you would never do if you were in balance.
+Afterward, you feel like crap having said and done things you would never do if you were in balance.
 What’s happening?

 Well, your declining estrogen level affects your serotonin production.
 Serotonin helps control your moods.
 And your diminished progesterone production means you make less GABA so it’s hard to stay calm.